Indian Mound Mall

 Indian Mound Mall is a shopping center located in Heath, Ohio.
 It opened its doors on October 23, 1986.
 The mall's current anchor stores are AMC Theatre, Big Sandy Superstore, Altitude Trampoline Park, Dick's Sporting Goods, and JCPenney.
-There is one vacant anchor, formerly occupied by Sears.
+There is one anchor space that is currently under construction and set to become a new trade school and training facility for electricians and apprentices led by the Newark Electrical Joint Apprenticeship and Training Committee (JATC).